BEI DATA

 One of many BEI Grantees supporting the community in this area.

-The Black population’s upward trajectory reflects the Inland Empire’s draw as an affordable alternative to coastal cities, however, many who have come for higher quality housing have encountered many of the same high-cost housing market problems seen statewide.
+The population’s upward trajectory reflects the Inland Empire’s draw as an affordable alternative to coastal cities, however, many have encountered the same housing market problems seen statewide.

 Disproportionate Homelessness

-Riverside and San Bernardino counties mirrored California’s upward trend in homelessness from 2019-2020, with increases in total homeless populations; within those counts, the Black community remained overrepresented, making up 22% of the 6,009 unhoused individuals identified in the 2020 Inland Empire Point-in-Time (PIT) counts.
-A slight increase from the 2019 figure of 21%.
+Riverside and San Bernardino counties mirrored California’s upward trend in homelessness from 2021-2024, with increases in total homeless populations.
+The Black community remains overrepresented, making up nearly one quarter of all unhoused individuals identified during the 2024 Point-In-Time count for the Riverside and San Bernardino CoCs.

 One of many BEI Grantees supporting the community in this area.